About The Program

 We are a close-knit group even though we have vastly different backgrounds.
-The relationships between the staff and residents is very congenial too.
+The relationships between the staff, residents, and faculty is very congenial.
 Residents are entrusted with responsibilities appropriate to their level of training.
-As a senior resident, you will have a great deal of independence, and will be functioning at the level of a fellow.
+By your senior year, you will have a great deal of independence, and will be functioning at the level of a fellow.

 Didactic lectures are given daily at noon and occasionally 7 am.
 Journal club is monthly with bi-weekly case conferences.
 We have a lecture series dedicated to new R1 (PGY-2) residents each July to help them quickly transition from internship and acclimate to the radiology world.
 In addition, there is a separate physics course targeted at R3 (PGY-4) residents preparing for the Core exam taught by our own exceptional medical physicist, Professor Chin Ng.

 The Graduate Medical Education Office at the University of Louisville also provides the following workshops to residents: Residents as Teachers, Residents and Scholarly Activity, and The Business Side of Medicine.
 Many residents have found these to be an invaluable tool as they progress through their program.